hrax/now-eslint/README.md

 fields:
     - sys_id

-## TODO/Nice to have
+# TODO/Nice to have

-- TODO: i18n; allow for reports to be translated
+- TODO: report; i18n; allow for reports to be translated
+- TODO: profile; allow basic color/font customization
-- TODO: allow profile report customization via separate json file in profile folder
+- TODO: profile; allow extended report customization via separate json file in profile folder
-- TODO: Allow to skip linting default values
+- TODO: linter; allow to skip linting default non-calculated values
-- TODO: Allow to mark and skip changes that have field "active" = false
+- TODO: linter; allow to mark and skip changes that have field "active" = false
-- TODO: Allow to conditionally lint fields (e.g. if other_field is true/false or if other_field is empty/not empty)
+- TODO: linter; allow to conditionally lint fields (e.g. if other_field is true/false or if other_field is empty/not empty)
-- Nice to have: custom parse complex changes (e.g. workflow) to be able to lint selected nested complex records
+- Nice to have: linter; custom parser for complex changes (e.g. `wf_workflow_version`) to be able to lint selected nested complex records

-## Patch Notes
+# Patch Notes
-### v0.0.4
+## v0.0.4

 - **Updated `nodejs` engine to minimum supported NodeJS version 12.22**
 - Major refactoring and package separation (common ServiceNow objects vs Linter specific)